 - Teachers provide regular feedback on children's progress and/or oversee support staff doing so.
-This will be done via posted work on Seesaw as in previous lock down.
-Class seesaw pages will be set up by the school at the start of each term to support isolation for individuals and larger groups of pupils where necessary. - Teachers must assess how well children are moving through the curriculum and provide regular support and challenge.
-Where no work is posted or where TAs and Teachers see work is not to the expected standard for the child the Teacher and TA will contact the family for support.
-Teachers and TAs will be asked to record all work handed in to support identification of gaps in learning, to be addressed on the pupils return to school.
-This should be completed daily against set objectives and across all curriculum areas. - It is not the expectation that every piece of work uploaded will have a response.
-However, teachers will be checking work and supporting pupils daily.
-Teachers must respond to all pupils each day and make sure that there is parity in response. - Teachers must communicate clearly with their class about how regularly they will be providing feedback and in what format.
-At Kehelland Village School the feedback will be via the seesaw app and will be daily, up until 5pm each week day.
+This will be done via posted work on Seesaw as in previous lock down. - Teachers must assess how well children are moving through the curriculum and provide regular support and challenge.
+Where no work is posted or where TAs and Teachers see work is not to the expected standard for the child the Teacher and TA will inform the head teacher who will contact the family for support.
+Teachers and TAs will be asked to record all work handed in to support identification of gaps in learning, to be addressed on the pupils return to school. - It is not the expectation that every piece of work uploaded will have a response.
+However, teachers will be checking work and supporting pupils daily. - Teachers must communicate clearly with their class about how regularly they will be providing feedback and in what format.
+At Kehelland Village School the feedback will be via the seesaw app and will be daily, up until 5pm.